n1207n/ios-project-setup/README.md

 # iosSwiftProjectTemplate #

 My personal iOS bootstrapped project template.

-You'll need to copy this repo and rename this xcode project with new name.
-Afterwards, you can follow below setup.
+Lots of time/efforts invested to create a truly get-go iOS app project template.

 ## Battery-included
+- Targeting Swift 5 and iOS 12
 - Scaffolded by liftoff
+- Brewfile to install toolings
 - Opinionated Podfile
-- Brewfile
 - Swiftlint and its Build phase script
 - Ackack and its Build phase script
 - R.swift and its Build phase script
 - Target schemas setup from local dev to production
+- Environment read from xcconfig file
+- Few base classes
 - No Main Storyboard and Launcherscreen XIB to prefer programmatical UI

 ## Setup ##

-Run `bin/setup`
+First, run `bin/setup`

 This will:

- - Install the gem dependencies
+ - Install the brew dependencies
+ - Initiate `pod install`

-Then you need to rename this Xcode.
+Second, you need to rename this Xcode.
 Follow this [link](https://programmingwithswift.com/how-to-rename-an-xcode-project/)

-After you renamed this Xcode project, you still need to rename R.swift paths:
+Third, you need to rename R.swift paths after you renamed this Xcode project:

 1. Go to .xcodeproj -> Build Phases -> R.swift run section.
-Change iosSwiftProjectTemplate to your new project name.
+Change `iosSwiftProjectTemplate` to your new project name.
 2. Change .swiftlint file to exclude R.generated.swift file correctly under your new project name.
 3. Build your project to generate R.swift artifact file

+Fourth, Rename build schemes to replace `iosSwiftProjectTemplate`

+Fifth, Replace `iosSwiftProjectTemplate` in `bin/test`

-Now your Xcode project is now ready to be developed!
+Run build and now your Xcode project is now ready to be developed!

 ## Testing ##